jakub-schindler/Pairs-Trading-Cointegrated-Asset-Detection/README.md

 In the first filtering step, only asset pairs with a Pearson correlation coefficient greater than a given threshold (default: 0.8) are considered.
 Next, one asset is linearly regressed on the other, yielding the hedge ratio and the spread.

 The program then performs an Augmented Dickey–Fuller (ADF) test on the spread, including a constant term but no trend.
-To select the appropriate lag order, the ADF test is performed for lag orders from 1 up to a maximum value (default: 4), and the specification that minimizes the Akaike Information Criterion (AIC) is chosen.
+To select the appropriate lag order, the ADF test is performed for lag orders from 1 up to 4, and the specification that minimizes the Akaike Information Criterion (AIC) is chosen.

 The critical value for the ADF test is computed using the finite-sample approximation